 Yes.
 Another benefit of taking online classes is that students can work ahead of schedule and finish classes early.

-If my child spends part of their school day at a brick and mortar school (i.e. a traditional school), can they work on their online classes there?
+If my child spends part of their school day at a brick and mortar school (i.e. a traditional school), can he/she work on their online classes there?

 Yes.
-Your child will most like be assigned a period(s) during the day where they can go to the media center/computer lab/etc. to work on their online classes.
+Your child will most likely be assigned a period(s) during the day where he/she can go to the media center/computer lab/etc. to work on their online classes.
 We highly encourage students to use this time.